6 steps to planning a successful RV road trip

 Plan on renting an RV?

-The RV rental industry has been growing rapidly over the last decade, but recent events have caused a massive spike in interest.
+The RV rental industry has been growing rapidly over the last decade.
 If you plan on renting an RV for your next road trip, don’t wait to make that reservation.
 I highly recommend renting a motorhome that is 30 feet or less, which will enable you to fit into almost any RV campsite out there—public or private.

 Related Renting an RV for the First Time